Adelaide FitzGerald: Death and estate settlement

 She died in November 1942 at the age of 82 and is buried with other family members in the private cemetery near the walled garden at Johnstown Castle.
 She left an unsettled estate.
-Three out of her four children predeceased her. including Gerald, their only son and heir to the family estate.
-Following her death, Lady FitzGerald's grandson, Maurice Victor Lakin, handed over the Johnstown Castle Estate to the state in lieu of death duties to be used an agricultural college.
+Three out of her four children predeceased her, including Gerald, their only son and heir to the family estate.
+Following her death, Lady Maurice's grandson, Maurice Victor Lakin, handed over the Johnstown Castle estate to the Irish State in lieu of death duties to be used an agricultural college.